tomheston/fragility-metrics/FRAGILITY_METRICS.md

 > **Whereas p < 0.05 establishes statistical significance, a concordant p–fr–nb triplet (low p + high fr + high nb) establishes convincing, complete statistical evidence.**

 Traditional practice reports only the p-value for a given analysis, which we term partial evidence: it addresses compatibility with the null but not the stability of that decision or the distance from therapeutic neutrality.
-We define complete statistical evidence as the triplet (p, fr, nb), where p quantifies statistical significance, fr is a 0–1 fragility quotient measuring how much the data must change to flip the significance classification, and nb is a 0–1 robustness metric measuring geometric distance from the neutrality boundary.
+We define complete statistical evidence as the triplet (p, fr, nb), where p quantifies statistical significance, fr is a 0–1 fragility index giving the percentile rank of a native fragility quotient (MFQ, GFQ, CFQ, etc.) within its reference distribution.
+High fr means the classification is stable relative to comparable trials; low fr means fragile.
+The native quotients themselves still measure the proportion of data or SE-shift needed to flip significance. nb is a 0–1 robustness metric measuring geometric distance from the neutrality boundary.
 Only when all three dimensions align (low p, high fr, high nb for “effect exists” claims) do we regard the statistical evidence as complete in the sense of being decision-ready and replication-ready.

 Reporting only p-values yields partial evidence, because it ignores both the stability of the conclusion (fragility) and the distance from neutrality (robustness).
 The p–fr–nb triplet restores these missing dimensions and constitutes complete statistical evidence for a result.